-- the accompanying consolidated financial statements comply, in all material respects, with the IFRS as adopted by the EU and the additional requirements of German commercial law pursuant to Section 315e (1) HGB and, in compliance with these requirements, give a true and fair view of the assets, liabilities and financial position of the Group as at 31 December 2023 and of its financial performance for the financial year from 1 January to 31 December 2023, and - the accompanying combined management report as a whole provides an appropriate view of the Group's position.
+- · the accompanying consolidated financial statements comply, in all material respects, with the IFRS® Accounting Standards issued by the International Accounting Standards Board (IASB) (hereinafter "IFRS Accounting Standards") as adopted by the EU and the additional requirements of German commercial law pursuant to Section 315e (1) German Commercial Code (HGB) and, in compliance with these requirements, give a true and fair view of the assets, liabilities and financial position of the Group as at 31 December 2024 and of its financial performance for the financial year from 1 January to 31 December 2024, and - the accompanying combined management report as a whole provides an appropriate view of the Group's position.
 In all material respects, this combined management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our audit opinion on the combined management report does not cover the content of the combined corporate governance statement and of the Group's non-financial report to which reference is made in the combined management report.
-Neither does our audit opinion on the combined management report cover the content of the table in section 3.2 "Development of Business" and the last paragraph in the subsection "Internal Control and Risk Management Organization" of the risk report.
+Our audit opinion on the combined management report does not cover the content of the combined corporate governance statement and of the Group's non-financial sustainability statement to which reference is made in the combined management report.
+Neither does our audit opinion on the combined management report cover the content of the table in section 3.2 "Development of Business" and the last paragraph in the subsection "Risk Management System" of section 5.1 "Risk and Opportunity Management Policies" in the combined management report.

-Pursuant to Section 322 (3) sentence 1 German Commercial Code (HGB), we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the combined management report.
+Pursuant to Section 322 (3) sentence 1 (HGB), we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the combined management report.